meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 At first, running tens of thousands of test cases might feel excessive - but these numbers are reasonable in the property-based testing realm.
 Even the Hypothesis documentation recommends setting this value well above the default or else it may miss uncommon bugs.

-Going back to our example test, if you add a `print(input_list)` statement, you can peek at the _10,000 different generated input values_:
+Going back to the example test, if you add a `print(input_list)` statement, you can peek at the _10,000 different generated input values_:

 ```
 []